pavelmc/sof1u/README.md

 If you like to make a donation, contact me by mail for instructions, sadly PayPal does not work with Cuba.

 If it does not work for you: tell us too!
-We will try to figure what's going wrong and fix it.
+We will try to figure out what's going wrong and fix it.
 Please use the Issues tab on top of this page for that.

 Cheers.